Why Do I Look Normal but Feel So Sick?

 Why You Can Look Fine—Even When You’re Not

-Many people shower, dress, and show up—but the cost comes later in the form of exhaustion, pain, or a crash.
+Many people shower, dress, smile, and show up—but the cost comes later in the form of exhaustion, increased pain, dizziness, or a symptom flare.

-The effort required to appear normal is rarely seen.
+The effort required to appear normal is often not visible to others.

 Why Others Assume You’re Better